Customizing the Toolbar in Our React Native Viewer

 Customizing the Toolbar Buttons

-You can use the leftBarButtonItems or rightBarButtonItems props on iOS and the toolbarMenuItems prop on Android to customize the main toolbar’s buttons when loading the PSPDFKitView.
+You can use the leftBarButtonItems or rightBarButtonItems props on iOS and the toolbarMenuItems prop on Android under the Toolbar object to customize the main toolbar’s buttons when loading the PSPDFKitView.
 The example below shows how to add the settings button as the left bar button item in the navigation bar (main toolbar) on iOS and how to customize the Android toolbar menu items:

 <PSPDFKitView